haael/jilliterate/README.md

 I also tried Qwen run locally through Jan.ai [https://jan.ai/].
 Qwen has a tendency to chat, that means it generates human-readable output instead of Python code.

-Gemma through Groq [https://groq.com/groqcloud/] is the fastest model but makes syntax errors.
-And can't understand some instructions.
+Gemma through Groq [https://groq.com/groqcloud/] is the fastest model but makes syntax errors and can't understand some instructions.

 ## How?